|

-Contribution margin - also called Gross profit - is the sales price received minus the variable cost.
-Below you find an example of contribution margin.
+Contribution margin - also called gross profit - is the sales price received minus the variable cost.

 Sales price |